Dehydration-Dehydration - Symptoms & causes - Mayo Clinic (original) (raw)

 Symptoms

-Thirst isn't always a reliable early indicator of the body's need for water.
-Many people, particularly older adults, don't feel thirsty until they're already dehydrated.
-That's why it's important to increase water intake during hot weather or when you're ill.
+Thirst isn't always a good way to tell if the body needs water.
+Many people, mainly older adults, don't feel thirsty until they're dehydrated.
+That's why it's important to increase water intake during hot weather or while ill.

-The signs and symptoms of dehydration also may differ by age.
+The symptoms of dehydration can differ by age.

 Infant or young child